speakerchef/simple-image-viewer/README.md

 A lightweight image viewer built from scratch in C using SDL3 for rendering.
 The project focuses on parsing and displaying image formats without relying on external image decoding libraries.

 ## Supported Formats
-- PNG(In-Progress): Can view PLTE color space Images - implementing RGB/RGBA/GR/GRA
+- PNG(In-Progress): Can view PLTE and RGB color space Images with Up and Sub filtering - implementing RGBA/GR/GRA color spaces.
 - (maybe)JPG
 - (maybe)BMP
 ## PNG Implementation